entropy-flux/TorchSystem/README.md

 - After evaluation, the consumer will automatically store checkpoints.

 The hash of the model ensures that different configurations (e.g., changing hidden layer size) generate separate checkpoints, preventing overwriting previous models.
-You can find the full example in the [examples](/examples/mnist-mlp/) folder.
+You can find the full example [here](https://github.com/entropy-flux/TorchSystem/tree/main/examples/mnist-mlp).
+Make sure you have torch, torchvision, and torchsystem installed to run it.
+Simply execute python main.py, and it will download the dataset and start training.

 ## Features